manuflores/sleep_neurons/code/README.md

-## Exploratory
+## Code

+Welcome to the code folder.
+Up until now there is only the `exploratory` subfolder.
 This subfolder contains exploratory data analysis using jupyter notebooks.
-These notebooks are aimed at documenting the research process in an open manner.
+The notebooks are aimed at documenting the research process in an open manner.

 (WIP)